Department of Labor Logo United States Department of Labor

 Average weekly wages in Idaho’s smaller counties

-Among the 43 counties in Idaho with employment below 75,000, only Butte County ($1,792) had an average weekly wage above the national average of $1,184.
-Boise County reported the lowest average weekly wage in the state, averaging $481 in the first quarter of 2019.
-(See table 2.)
+Among the 42 smaller counties in Idaho—those with employment below 75,000—only Butte County ($1,830) reported an average weekly wage above the national average of $1,374.
+Boise County ($556) reported the lowest average weekly wage in the state.

 Additional statistics and other information